A rustc soundness bug in the wild

 causing the panic.

-I try to remove all unsafe
+I tried to remove all unsafe

 Hm, the only dependency of the crate is sprs